confluentinc/examples/clients/cloud/python/README.md

 # Prerequisites

-* [Confluent's Python Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python) installed on your machine
+* [Confluent's Python Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python) installed on your machine.
+Check that you are using version 1.0 or higher (e.g., `pip show confluent-kafka`).
 * Access to a [Confluent Cloud](https://www.confluent.io/confluent-cloud/) cluster
 * Local file with configuration parameters to connect to your Confluent Cloud instance ([how do I find those?](https://docs.confluent.io/current/cloud/using/config-client.html#librdkafka-based-c-clients)).
 Format the file as follows: